 The 10 Best Turntables With Bluetooth Output

-This wiki has been updated 12 times since it was first published in May of 2020.
+This wiki has been updated 17 times since it was first published in May of 2020.
 While most new record players still operate like those that have been used for decades, some companies have realized the benefits of merging old and new technologies.
 In addition to normal usage, these modern turntables allow you to stream your classic record collection to your favorite Bluetooth headphones and speakers for a simultaneously analog and digital listening experience.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes